Hieu565/Math-Score-Predictor/README.md

 | **RMSE** (Root Mean Squared Error) | Penalizes larger errors                  |      1.28      |
 | **Tolerance** (±1 point accuracy)  | Practical correctness within acceptable score deviation | 51.61% |

+- Most prediction errors fall within ±1 points of the real score.
+- R2 scores and RMSE scores are relatively low, which shows there may have randomness within the trained model
+- The model achieves 51% accuracy within ±1 point on a 0–10 scale, which means more than half of the predictions are close to the actual scores.

+Given the dataset’s size and self-reported nature, this serves as a reasonable baseline for educational prediction tasks.
+This means predictions are directionally reliable but not a replacement for formal assessment.

 🔍 Feature Importance

 The model found these features to be the most influential on predicted results: